Foreclosure / Avoiding Foreclosure

 - Connecticut Department of Banking’s Mortgage Foreclosure Assistance Hotline gives referrals to HUD counseling agencies and other foreclosure assistance centers; also cases can be given to Department of Banking examiners to research.
 (877) 472-8313

-- Connecticut Housing Finance Authority (CHFA) manages several mortgage foreclosure assistance programs, including the Emergency Mortgage Assistance Program (EMAP) and the Homeowners Equity Recovery Opportunities program (HERO).
-Call CHFA at (877) 571-2432.
+- Connecticut Housing Finance Authority (CHFA) manages several mortgage foreclosure assistance programs, including the Emergency Mortgage Assistance Program (EMAP)

 - Statewide Legal Assistance’s Pro Bono Foreclosure Attorney Panel assists income eligible homeowners facing foreclosure at no charge.
 Homeowners must have income at or below 200% of the Federal Poverty Level and be using the home as their primary residence.
 Assistance is provided on a case-by-case basis and clients are referred to other attorneys, as needed.